Invisalign Start at $2999. For More Information - Call us at 408-720-0900

 If you have been placed on antibiotics take the tablets or liquid as directed.
 Antibiotics will be given to help prevent infection.
 Discontinue antibiotic use in the event of a rash or other unfavorable reaction.
 Call the office if you have any questions.
 Women please note: Some antibiotics may interfere with the effectiveness of your birth control pills.
 Please check with your pharmacist.

-Nausea and Vomiting:
+Nausea and Vomiting

 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
 You should then sip on coke, tea or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.
 If you still continue to experience the nausea and vomiting call our office at once.

-Maintain a proper diet:
+Maintain a proper diet

 Sutures are placed the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged; this is no cause for alarm.
 Just remove the suture form your mouth and discard it.
 The sutures will be removed approximately one week after surgery.

-The pain and swelling should subside more and more each day following surgery.
-If your post-operative pain or swelling worsens or unusual symptoms occur call our office for instructions.
-There will be a cavity where the tooth was removed.
 The cavity will gradually over the next month fill in with the new tissue.
-In the mean time, the area should be kept clean especially after meals with salt-water rinses.
-Brushing your teeth is okay just being gentle at the surgical sites.
+In the meantime, the area should be kept clean, especially after meals with salt-water rinses.
+Brushing your teeth is okay just be gentle at the surgical sites.
 A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
-Symptoms of pain at the surgical site and even pain to the ear may occur 2-3 days following surgery.
-Call the office if this occurs.
-If you are involved in regular exercise be aware that your normal nourishment intake is reduced, exercise may weaken you.
-If you get light headed stop exercising.
+Symptoms of pain at the surgical site and even pain in the ear may occur 2-3 days following surgery.

-Remember your follow-up visit:
+Remember your follow-up visit

 It is often advisable to return for a postoperative visit to make certain healing is progressing satisfactorily.
 A follow-up visit will be scheduled.
 In the meantime, maintain a healthful diet, observe rules for proper oral hygiene and call our office if you feel something is not going right.

-Care of Mouth after Your Oral Surgery:
+Care of Mouth after Your Oral Surgery